Means of Steadfastness: Standing Firm in Islam

 - Take, for example, the Sahaabi Khabbaab ibn al-Arat (may Allaah be pleased with him), whose owner used to heat an iron skewer until it was red-hot, then place it on his bare back where it would burn until it was extinguished by the fat of his back flowing over it.
 What made him able to bear all that with patience and perseverance?

 - And think of Bilaal beneath the rock on the burning sands, and Sumayyah in chains and fetters

-- Look at the Madani period: we may ask, who was it who stood firm with the Prophet [an error occurred while processing this directive] (peace and blessings of Allaah be upon him) at Hunayn when most of the Muslims fled?
-Was it the new converts who had become Muslim at the Conquest of Makkah, and who had not yet received sufficient training at the hands of the Prophet [an error occurred while processing this directive] (peace and blessings of Allaah be upon him), most of whom had gone out only in search of booty?
+- Look at the Madani period: we may ask, who was it who stood firm with the Prophet (peace and blessings of Allaah be upon him) at Hunayn when most of the Muslims fled?
+Was it the new converts who had become Muslim at the Conquest of Makkah, and who had not yet received sufficient training at the hands of the Prophet (peace and blessings of Allaah be upon him), most of whom had gone out only in search of booty?
 No most of those who stood firm were the crème de la crème of the believers, who had already received that great training.

 If they had not received such training, do you think they would have stood firm?

 Having confidence in the road you are following